subhaliAR21/genai-internship-solution/README.md

 # GenAI Engineer(Image/Video) Intern Challenge: Ad Variation Generator (Stipend - Rs.
 20,000 Remote / Rs.
 25,000 On-Site (Negotiable))
-We’re growing our tech team at Powersmy.biz (https://powersmy.biz/) and have an exciting paid internship opportunities for students who love solving real-world problems and building impactful products.
+We’re growing our tech team at Powersmy.biz (https://powersmy.biz/) and have an exciting paid internship opportunity for students who love solving real-world problems and building impactful products.
 If you’re passionate about tech and ready to dive into fast-paced projects, we want you! 🙌

 ## Challenge Overview
 Build a simple AI-powered ad variation generator that creates both image and video advertisements based on product information.
 This challenge tests your ability to work with generative AI models for multimedia content creation.